cx88/diepssect/README.md

 ### Other Repos

+Here are some repos about the protocol.
+Unfortunately, most of the information there especially about the details of the `00` packet is either outdated or incorrect.
 - https://github.com/firebolt55439/Diep.io-Protocol
 - https://github.com/FlorianCassayre/diep.io-protocol

 ## Memory editing

 You can find `userscripts/hexedit.js` and use it in TemperMonkey.
 Note that it **MUST** be paired with `userscripts/exporter.js` in order to work.
+Six vectors with static memory addresses have been included, and you can find their information in the comments.